sematext/docs/docs/logs/faq.md

 **Which credentials are required when using AWS S3 Bucket Access Policy?**

-In order to verify access to your S3 bucket, Logsene will first use the credentials to log in and, if successful, it will proceed to create a dummy object inside the bucket.
+In order to verify access to your S3 bucket, Logs Management App will first use the credentials to log in and, if successful, it will proceed to create a dummy object inside the bucket.